You’ve been hearing it since you were in preschool: safety first.

 There are a wide variety of issues that could affect the safety and security of Americans: everything from the threat of terrorism and nuclear war to gun control and climate change.
 President Trump ran on a platform of extending the US-Mexico border wall – and tends to treat illegal immigration as a national security threat.

 But both parties agree the US faces threats abroad: like Russia, because of its interference in the 2016 election process and concerns it could interfere in 2020 as well.
 Iran and China are also believed to pose serious cybersecurity threats to US elections.
 Meanwhile, ISIS.
-Even though it lost territory in Iraq and Syria, the group maintains cells around the world.
-That includes in Afghanistan, where the US has thousands of troops stationed to help contain terror threats, like ISIS and the Taliban.
+Even though it lost its leader as well as territory in Iraq and Syria, the terror group is still active there – and maintains cells around the world.
+That includes in Afghanistan, where the US has thousands of troops to contain terror threats like ISIS and the Taliban.

 Some candidates want to crack down on countries they perceive to pose a threat to the US.
 Others think diplomacy is the way to go.
 Meanwhile, many want the US to further protect itself by investing more in cybersecurity and strengthening election systems.
 Here’s where the candidates stand:

 Sign up for the Daily Skimm email newsletter.

 Delivered to your inbox every morning and prepares you for your day in minutes.

 The effects of climate change – like more frequent wildfires and flooding – are hitting home for voters in a way they haven’t in the past.

 The nation has a $1.5 trillion student debt problem.
 That's led to a fierce debate about how to make college more affordable.
 The candidates also have policies to address everything from universal pre-k to charter schools.

 Social justice = the principle that everyone deserves to be treated equally.
 On the 2020 campaign trail, that's translating into policies for criminal justice reform, LGBTQ+ rights, and gender equality.